Said-cmd/Opal-back-end/README.md

   OR

-rackup config.ru if you have issues with some of the gems
+rackup config.ru (in case you have issues with some of the gems)
 ```

 ## Relationships Within The Database